viperML/neohome/src/content/blog/nix-dev/index.md

 # Ready, set, go!

-All that is left to do is filling the arguments of `mkShell` with the programs that you want.
+All that is left to do is configuring the arguments of `mkShell` with the programs that you want.
 All you need to know about it is:

 - Add your packages in the argument of `packages`.
 Browse https://search.nixos.org/packages for everything that is available.
 - Be mindful if a package provides a `.out` output (the default) or a `.dev` output, which includes headers, libraries, etc.